vdaas/vald/CONTRIBUTING.md

 If you have discussed the design and the requirement of the changes with Vald members, please follow the design and the requirement discussed.

-After your changes is made, we suggest you execute the following command to generate the necessary test stubs and format the source code.
+After your changes are made, we suggest you execute the following command to generate the necessary test stubs and format the source code.

 ```bash
 make gotests/gen # execute gotests tools to generate unit test code stubs